aimlsystems/2022/_wpages/callDemo.md

 A proposal submitted to AIMLSystems can not be under review at any other conference or journal during the entire time it is considered for review at AIMLSystems, and it must be substantially different from any previously published work or any work under review.
 After submission and during the review period, submissions to AIMLSystems must not be submitted to other conferences / journals for consideration.
 However, authors may publish at non-archival venues, such as workshops without proceedings, or as technical reports (including arXiv).

 #### Program committee
+To be updated

-1. Chitra Babu, SSN College of Engineering,
+[//]:1.
+Chitra Babu, SSN College of Engineering,
-2. Hwanjun Song, NAVER AI Lab
-3. Ki Hyun Tae, KAIST
-4. Lavanya Sita Tekumalla, AiFonic Labs
-5. Marios Fragkoulis, TU Delft
-6. Neelima Vobugari, Tarah AI
-7. Paris Carbone, KTH Royal Institute of Technology

 #### Demonstration Chairs
+To be updated

 {% include function_chairs.html committee="Demo" %}